dataaispark-spec/DataWhiz/SECURITY.md

 ## 🔒 Security Overview

-We at DataWhiz take security seriously.
+We at PiRhoAI take security seriously.
 As an MSME analytics platform handling business data, we prioritize the protection of user data and system integrity.

 ## 🚨 Supported Versions